Reports and photos

 Security and abuse prevention

-Limited session, verification, and moderation data may be used to keep public tools safe, usable, and resistant to spam.
+Limited session, verification, incident, and moderation data may be used to keep public tools safe, usable, and resistant to spam.

 Ads if enabled later